project-gemmi/gemmi/docs/hkl.rst

   array([0.27128571, 0.26887162, 0.27219833, ..., 0.3227621 , 0.33665777,
          0.35629424])

-You may also have a look at a different project (not associated with Gemmi) for working with reflection data in Python:
+You may also check a different project (not associated with Gemmi) for working with reflection data in Python:
 `ReciprocalSpaceship <https://hekstra-lab.github.io/reciprocalspaceship/>`_.